JordanJTY/hotelWeb_Angular-Spring/README.md

 ### Why I did it?

-Currently, all services need a web page to do his management with people who wants to order anything.
-With this in mind, I realised that some hotels needed a web application for management of their reservations, apartment, stays...
+Nowadays, all services need a website to manage them.
+With this in mind, I realized that some hotels needed a web application for the management of their reservations, apartment, stays...
+In this way, thanks to an intuitive interface and a good management system, I think it could solve it.

 When I was thinking about what application to do, I remembered that I had never asked for an apartment reservation in my whole life.
 Also, I live on a tourist island, so I decided to research these services to find out how they work when people order an apartment.

+This application was made for OpenCanarias, a company in the Canary Islands, in order for them to see my programming skills in my internship.

+The idea of this web page is to be used as a hotel reservation manager, where you can register as a user and request reservations for any type of apartment; or as an administrator, being able to create, modify or delete such apartments, as well as being able to review the reservations made by users.

 ---

 ## Data model

+As a first step, we will analyze the data model of our project according to the following:

  - [Entities and attributes](#entities-and-attributes)
  - [Relations between tables](#relationships-between-tables)